tarnjit458/HomeFinder/ProjectJournal.md

 2) I will work on basic UML diagram for search and register/login.

 3) No task are blocked on my end.

+10/5

+1) I worked on doing the basic design of the UML component diagram search and register/login.

+2) I will work on research API for register user and set up database.
+I will try to create a sample for using database.

+3) No task are blocked on my end.